Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 `app.request.questions.hideUnansweredQuestions`
 - The default setting for this is `OFF`
 - Fields on a customized form in Intelligent Capture can be set so they require a value or if they are optional.
 If a value is not required, a user can move on withouth providing a response.
-- When this setting is 'On' any unanswered questions from custom forms used in Intelligent Capture will not be displayed in the Questions section of a request.
+- When this setting is `ON` any unanswered questions from custom forms used in Intelligent Capture will not be displayed in the Questions section of a request.

 #### Hide Unsanswered Questions on the Customper Portal
 `guest.servicemanager.customer.request.questions.hideUnansweredQuestions`
 - The default setting for this is `OFF`.
-- Turn this setting ON to hide unanswered fields in the Questions section of a request from contacts in the Customer Portal.
+- Turn this setting `ON` to hide unanswered fields in the Questions section of a request from contacts in the Customer Portal.

 #### Hide Unanswered Questions on the Employee Portal
 `guest.servicemanager.portal.request.questions.hideUnansweredQuestions`
 - The default setting for this is `OFF`.
-- Turn this setting ON to hide unanswered fields in the Questions section of a request from users in the Employee Portal.
+- Turn this setting `ON` to hide unanswered fields in the Questions section of a request from users in the Employee Portal.

 #### Hide Unused Conditional Questions
 `app.request.questions.excludeConditionalQuestions`
 - The default setting for this is `OFF`.
 - When designing an Intelligent Capture script, some fields on a customized form may only be displayed to a user under certain conditions.
-- Turn this setting ON to prevent conditional questions that are not displayed to the user from being stored in the Questions section of a request.
+- Turn this setting `ON` to prevent conditional questions that are not displayed to the user from being stored in the Questions section of a request.

 #### Hide Questions That Are Not Visiable on Forms
 `guest.request.questions.excludeHiddenQuestions`